-- 1.1.1 JPM Acoustics Ltd has been appointed by GAP Group Ltd to undertake a noise impact assessment to support an application for Sui Generis use of an existing and operational industrial unit on Joe McBain Avenue in Whitehaven. - 1.1.2 This report presents an assessment of the potential noise impacts of the development on nearby sensitive receptors.
+- 1.1.1 JPM Acoustics Ltd has been appointed by GAP Group Ltd to undertake a noise impact assessment to support a retrospective planning application for a new building on the existing GAP site in Whitehaven. - 1.1.2 This report presents an assessment of the potential noise impacts associated with the introduction of the new building on nearby noise sensitive receptors.
 The assessment has been undertaken with due consideration to relevant British Standards, Planning Policies and current guidance relating to noise. - 1.1.3 This report is necessarily technical in nature.
 Therefore, to assist the reader, a glossary of acoustic terminology is included in Appendix A.